 - All non-essential meetings or gatherings have been postponed until further notice.

 - Safety meetings, inspections and toolbox talks will be managed following Physical and Social Distancing guidelines and circulated/confirmed via email.

 - Safety meetings/Tool Box Talks are still required to be submitted, as part of our MOL requirements.

 Dec 21 | On April 6, 2020, the Ontario provincial government deemed construction activity of homes an essential service.
 As such, Minto Communities is continuing construction activity on homes and proceeding with modified operations and protocols that prioritize the health and safety of our employees and trade partners.

 In many cases, we’ve developed safe and innovative ways to complete formally multi-person construction tasks with fewer employees.
 In addition to demonstrating some flexibility with working hours for employees needing to take care of children or loved ones, we also ensure that anyone showing any signs of COVID stay home out of an abundance of caution, which has impacted our workforce capacity.

-Office and other staff are working from home where possible, to carry out key activities that support home building.
+Office and other staff are working from home to carry out key activities that support home building.

 Q. What is the impact to holdbacks during this time?

 Apr 15 | On Thursday, April 9th, 2020, it was announced that the Attorney General of Ontario will exempt the Construction Act from the earlier provincial order suspending all limitation periods in the Province.
 This will allow for the release of holdback payments to contractors and subcontractors.
 The exemption will go into effect on April 16th, 2020, to give the industry time to prepare for these changes.
 Once lifted, parties will have the same amount of time to meet a deadline that had been remaining before the suspension began on March 16th, 2020.
 Minto Communities will begin to release available holdbacks on April 16th, 2020, with proper documentation submitted to our Accounts Payable Department.